1. What are the requirements to be a member?

 11. Why do I see more than 30 ringers in some of the pictures?

-In the spring semester the departing senior choir members train the newly promoted senior choir members from the junior choir to play their bells resulting in a greater number of senior choir members.
+In the spring semester the departing Senior ensemble members train the newly promoted Senior ensemble members from the junior ensemble to play their bells resulting in a greater number of senior ensemble members.

-On some occasions, the senior, junior and prep choirs perform together, which is another reason there may be a higher number of ringers on stage.
+• On some occasions, the Senior, Junior and Prep ensembles perform together, which is another reason there may be a higher number of ringers on stage.

 12. How many octaves of bells does the choir use?